-We all as Christians should not only attempt to understand what this statement means but we must try to purge out of our thinking, “the yeast of the Pharisees” that Jesus cautioned us about in Mark 8:15–21 and Matt 16:5.
-It is such a serious account because it is one where Jesus is frustrated that the disciples don’t understand that He is not talking about bread, but the doctrines of the Pharisees.
+We all as Christians should not only attempt to understand what this statement means but we must try to purge out of our thinking, “The yeast of the Pharisees” that Jesus cautioned us about in Mark 8:15–21 and Matt 16:11.
+It is a serious account because Jesus is frustrated that the disciples don’t understand that He is not talking about bread, but the doctrines of the Pharisees.
 This scripture says that once the disciples had crossed over from the place of the great bread miracle to another location they had forgotten to take with them some of the left over bread fragments from the previous miracles of Jesus multiplying the loaves and fish.
 Now if you read this verse, you will see that Jesus is clearly talking about His multiplying the food and feeding the people, yet He is telling His disciples to be careful and watch out for the yeast of the Pharisees.
 Take into consideration the purpose of yeast as you read.
 Yeast is used to expand, grow, or multiply the mass of something.

 Mark 8:15–21 “Be careful,” Jesus warned them.
 “Watch out for the yeast of the Pharisees and that of Herod.”
 They discussed this with one another and said, “It is because we have no bread.”
 Aware of their discussion, Jesus asked them: “Why are you talking about having no bread?
 Do you still not see or understand?
 Are your hearts hardened?
 Do you have eyes but fail to see, and ears but fail to hear?
 And don’t you remember?
 When I broke the five loaves for the five thousand, how many basketfuls of pieces did you pick up?”
 “Twelve,” they replied.
 “And when I broke the seven loaves for the four thousand, how many basketfuls of pieces did you pick up?”
 They answered, “Seven.”
 He said to them, “Do you still not understand?”